CONTEXT & OBJECTIVE

 In Nepal, half the population defecate in the open and approximately 10,500 children die of diarrheal diseases each year.
-40% of school-aged children are infected with intestinal worms.
-Government and non-governmental organizations address this situation by implementing a hygiene and sanitation methodology called Community Led Total Sanitation (CLTS).
-This methodology is implemented by most international non-governmental and government organizations working in the country and is not sustainable in the long term.
+Forty percent of school-aged children are infected with intestinal worms.
+Government and non-governmental organizations address this situation by implementing a hygiene and sanitation methodology called Community Led Total Sanitation (CLTS) that has a fear, humiliation, and shame component to bring about behavior change.

-I completed research work on this methodology in Nepal in 2012 and my findings revealed that the methodology was built on fear, shame and humiliation.
-Media messages were also designed in local or national language without appropriate graphics and were often ineffective for the large numbers of people who are illiterate.
+My researched revealed that media messages in Nepal were designed in the local or national languages.
+These messages are often ineffective for the large numbers of people who are illiterate.
 No visuals were available to raise awareness about the impact of using soap or the danger of worms and their connection to water.